gregberge/ya-sqs/README.md

 ### "message pushed"

 Emitted when a message is pushed.
-The message in argument is not parsed.
+The message in argument is not formatted.

 ```js
 queue.on('message pushed', function (message) {